opencomputeproject/onie/docs/design-spec/x86_nos_interface.rst

   <http://linux.die.net/man/8/mkfs.ext4>`_ program and the ``-L``
   option.

-The ``-DIAG`` suffix and the ``system partition`` bit will help a NOS installer recognize the partitions as *special* and leave them alone.
+The ``-DIAG`` suffix and the ``system partition`` bit announces to ONIE and ONIE compliant NOS installers that the partitions are *precious* and should not be modified.

-This is how NOS installers can be sure to leave the diag partition intact.
+The ONIE ``uninstall`` operation must *not* remove or modify partitions that meet the above requirements.

+An ONIE compliant NOS must *not* remove or modify partitions that meet the above requirements.

 MSDOS Partition Table
 =====================

 For machines that use the MSDOS partition table, all we can do is use the file system label.
 When creating the file system on the diag partition set the file system label to ``<SOMETHING>-DIAG``.
-See the `mkfs.ext4 <http://linux.die.net/man/8/mkfs.ext4>`_ program and the ``-L`` option.
+See the `mkfs.ext4 <http://linux.die.net/man/8/mkfs.ext4>`_ program and the ``-L`` option as an example.

+The ONIE ``uninstall`` operation must *not* remove or modify partitions that meet the above requirements.

+An ONIE compliant NOS must *not* remove or modify partitions that meet the above requirements.

 GRUB Considerations
 -------------------